Set Current Location

 Jazz-pianist Stan Brenners first opened this gorgeous bar in the 1940s and in the 1980s, a group of trendy young folks renovated and reopened the place, turning it into the quintessential Brussels nightspot.
 Hang out at L'Archiduc or take your place behind the piano if you dare.
 There is usually live jazz on Sundays at 5p and on Saturdays there's Le Jazz après shopping (Jazz after shopping), which you can enjoy for free.
 The owners offer excellent wines and fabulous cocktails.

-This historic cafe has been a Brussels staple since 1916.
+Greenwich is a historic cafe and has been a Brussels staple since 1916.
 The tavern is a gorgeous example of the popular Art Nouveau style with grand ceilings, gilded accents, black and white subway tiles and more.
 The famous Belgian beer pairs nicely with their popular mussels and fries dish, a surprisingly delicious combination.